Urban Legend (film series)

-Urban Legend is an American horror film franchise consisting of three slasher films.
+Urban Legend is an American slasher media franchise owned by Sony Pictures Entertainment, and consisting of three slasher films.
 The first installment was written by Silvio Horta, directed by Jamie Blanks, and released in 1998.

 Films

 Urban Legend (1998)

 A college student suspects a series of bizarre deaths are connected to certain urban legends.

 Urban Legends: Final Cut (2000)

 A film school is the center of a fresh spate of killings based on urban legends.

 Urban Legends: Bloody Mary (2005)

 On a prom-night dare, a trio of high school friends chant an incantation, unleashing an evil spirit from the past with deadly consequences.

 Future

-In February 2020, a reboot was announced to be in development, to be written and directed by Colin Minihan.
+In February 2020, a reboot of the film was announced to be in development, to be written and directed by Colin Minihan.
 In August, Sydney Chandler, Katherine McNamara and Keith Powers were cast in the film.
+In October 2022, Minihan revealed that the film had been cancelled due to "bad timing".
+In the following months, Eli Roth confirmed that it was due to the studio losing interest, and McNamara reported that it was due to the COVID-19 pandemic.

+In April 2025, it was announced that a new reboot was in development by Screen Gems, with Shanrah Wakefield writing the script.
+Gary Dauberman and Neal H. Moritz are set to produce, with the story aiming to be "an examination of what an urban legend looks like in a post-digital world."

+Related film

+Ghosts of Goldfield was originally intended to be the fourth entry in the franchise, but the title was dropped due to licensing issues.